-Several computing service models and programs are or will be offered by the Scientific Computing and Visualization group.
+Several computing service models and programs are offered by IS&T’s Research Computing Services (RCS) group.
 These offerings, which include shared, buy-in/coop, dedicated and co-located systems, provide researchers with a full spectrum of computing options ranging from university-wide, fully-shared resources to dedicated, individually owned and operated machines.
-In most case the systems are centrally managed by SCV staff; in all cases the physical infrastructure – space, power, cooling, and core networking – is provided by the University without charge-back to individual researchers or departments.
+In most case the systems are centrally managed by Research Computing staff; in all cases the physical infrastructure – space, power, cooling, and core networking – is provided by the University without charge-back to individual researchers or departments.

 - The shared service model applies to equipment which is acquired with a significant university contribution, either fully funded centrally or under an institutional-level infrastructure grant leveraged by substantial matching funds.
 These computing resources are offered without charge to all faculty and research staff on a fair-share allocation basis.
 Allocations are reviewed by a committee of faculty and staff.
-The University currently maintains an IBM Blue Gene and a Linux cluster as shared services.
+Nearly half of the Shared Computing Cluster (SCC) is available to researchers as a shared service.

-- Co-location (co-lo) is a stand-alone service that is provided at the MGHPCC facility only.
-The University provides only rack space, power, cooling and a base (1GigE) network connection.
+- Co-location (co-lo) is a stand-alone service that is provided at the MGHPCC data center in Holyoke, MA.
+The services provides researcher with basic rack space, power, cooling and a base (1GigE) network connection.
 The owner is responsible for all of the costs of the system: hardware, software, systems administration and maintenance, including time and material cost for operational support (remote hands) provided by/through the MGHPCC.

 The table below details exactly what benefits will be available to you under each of the research computing service models described above.